mysql/mysql-router/README.txt

 ### Initialization and Cleanup ###

-After the extension is loaded, the `init()` function is called for all extensions with a pointer to the harness (as defined above) as the only argument.
+After the plugin is loaded, the `init()` function is called for all plugins with a pointer to the harness (as defined above) as the only argument.

-The `init()` functions are called in dependency order so that all `init()` functions in required extensions are called before the `init()` function in the extension itself.
+The `init()` functions are called in dependency order so that all `init()` functions in required plugins are called before the `init()` function in the plugin itself.

 Before the harness exits, it will call the `deinit()` function with a pointer to the harness as the only argument.

-### Starting the Extension ###
+### Starting the Plugin ###

-After all the extensions have been successfully initialized, a thread will be created for each extensions that have a `start()` function defined.
+After all the plugins have been successfully initialized, a thread will be created for each plugins that have a `start()` function defined.

 The start function will be called with a pointer to the harness as the only parameter.
-When all the extensions return from their `start()` functions, the harness will perform cleanup and exit.
+When all the plugins return from their `start()` functions, the harness will perform cleanup and exit.

-### Logging ###

-Logging is handled by re-directing standard output to *root*`/var/log/general.log` and standard error to *root*`/var/log/error.log`.
-This is deployed as a extension itself and is automatically loaded when starting the harness.